Being New Zealand’s adventure capital, it’s no secret that Queenstown is host to some incredible views.

 With a private campsite, water access, sinks, toilets and an undercover cooking area, it’s perfect for feeling remote, even though you’re only a short drive to the centre of Queenstown.
 Our only piece of advice?
 Some of these campsites — especially this one — are available on a ‘first come, first served’ basis, so in peak season — plan ahead!

 Alright sorry, we know — this last campground isn’t technically in Queenstown, but it’s only about 20 minutes away from the centre of town — perfectly situated for wine tasting, lookouts, or skiing at Coronet Peak.

 With 140 powered sites available, in addition to self-contained cabins and lodges — it’s a great location to rest just outside of Queenstown, hosting shower and toilet facilities for those arriving by campervan, and a guest laundry and communal kitchen for all.

 As we mentioned, skiing is one of the highlights!
 Arrowtown Holiday Park provides a direct shuttle bus to the ski club, but even if you’re not up for it, the view from the top is still spectacular.
 Closer to the park, the township also boasts some wineries, cafés and walking tracks to take up your day, plus some amazing eateries.

 Looking for something a little more settled, but don’t want to miss out on the views?
 We recommend checking out the Arrowtown Holiday Park ahead of your next camping trip.

-Now that we’ve looked at the best camping grounds in Queenstown, which site are you planning to visit in 2020?
+Now that we’ve looked at the best camping grounds in Queenstown, which sites are you planning to visit in 2021?